Coveo-Turbo/hide-when-no-results/README.md

 Disclaimer: This component was built by the community at large and is not an official Coveo JSUI Component.
 Use this component at your own risk.

+The HideWhenNoResults component targets a DOM element based on the `sectionToHideQuerySelector` parameter.
+Using a regular query selector like ".my-class-name" or "#my-id" will hide that specific element when the query returns 0 results.

 ## Getting Started

 1. Install the component into your project.